oceanmodeling/ioc_cleanup/README.md

 ![demo](./notebooks/assets/ioc_cleanup_demo.png)

 ## DISCLAIMERS
- 1. This repository does contain IOC station data, nor deal with the downloading of IOC data.
+ 1. This repository does **NOT** contain IOC station data, nor deal with the downloading of IOC data.
 However an example is shown in the notebook, using the `searvey` package.
- 2. While this repository cleans IOC station data, the methodology could be applied to any other signal type
+ 2. While this repository cleans IOC station data, the methodology could be applied to any other signal type or provider

 ## Getting Started